Create a webhook

 To make webhooks more portable, they can make use of configuration variable templates.

-Templates are formatted as {{ CONFIG_VAR_NAME }}
+Templates are formatted as {{ CONFIG_VAR_NAME }} and are supported on these webhook fields:

 Example: